otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

 3. We will again use the Stacks’ program process_radtags to clean and demultiplex our samples.

+   • Get back into the ```dataprep``` folder

    • You will need to specify the set of barcode pairs used in the construction of the RAD library.

-   • Enter the following barcodes into a file called lane2_barcodes.txt in your working directory (make sure you enter them in the [right format for paired-end reads]                          (http://catchenlab.life.illinois.edu/stacks/manual/#specbc)).
+   • Enter the following pairs of barcodes into a file called lane2_barcodes.txt in your working directory (make sure you enter them in the [right format]                         (http://catchenlab.life.illinois.edu/stacks/manual/#specbc) ).
 As we saw in the previous exercise, the sample names would normally coincide with your particular experimental design.
 Here, for simplicity, we can just use ```indv_01```,
         ```indv_02```, etc.
             AACCA/ATCACG CATAT/ATCACG GAGAT/ATCACG
             TACCG/ATCACG AAGGA/CGATGT CAACC/CGATGT
             GACAC/CGATGT TACGT/CGATGT

    • Copy the remaining barcodes for this lane of samples from the file:
         /nesi/project/nesi02659/source_data/lane2_barcodes.txt
         and append them to your barcodes file in your working directory.

-   • You can concatenate this file onto the end of your file using the cat command and
-        the shell’s append operator: cat file1 >> file2, or you can cut+paste.

    • How many samples were multiplexed together in this RAD library?
 (Hint: count the lines.)